Position

 Qualifications

-• Bachelor’s degree in Hospitality Management, Business Administration, or a related field.
+• Bachelor’s degree in Event Management, Hospitality Management, Business Administration, or related field.

-• Strong organizational and multitasking skills with the ability to manage multiple projects simultaneously.
+• Strong organizational and project management skills, with the ability to manage multiple events simultaneously.

 Is becoming a Conference Services Manager a good career path?

-Working as a Conference Services Manager has its own set of advantages and challenges.
-Here are some pros and cons to consider:
+Becoming a Conference Services Manager brings its own set of advantages and challenges.
+Here are some things to consider.

 • Pros: